bernatvadell/WebApi.Proxy/README.md

 #### My first webapi client with WebApi.Proxy (Example Google Map - Geocode)

-We are asumming all web apis have one or more controllers.
+We assume all web apis have one or more controllers.
-Each controller have one o more actions.
-In this case, we build a container 'GoogleMap' with a controller 'Geocode'.
+Each controller has one o more actions.
+In this case, we build a container called 'GoogleMap' with a controller 'Geocode'.

 ###### Google Map Container
 ```